yak32/blog/_posts/2013-12-16-screenshot-of-iron-cube-editor.md

 image: /blog/images/uploads/2013/12/ironcube_editor.jpg
 categories: [game, iron cube]
 ---
-I am debugging some network issues of Iron Cube, Android version.
-Saving of network data on client , arrived from server,  became very useful for debugging bugs.
-You can record gameplay on Android device and playback it on Windows machine in Editor and it helps a lot to fix defects.
+I am debugging some network issues of Iron Cube's Android version.
+Saving of network data on the client that arrived from the server became very useful for debugging bugs.
+You can record gameplay on an Android device and play it back on a Windows machine in the Editor and it helps a lot to fix defects.

-There is one bug on Android version, when bullet is not disappearing from the scene.
-Hope to fix it soon.
+There is one bug on the Android version, when bullets are not disappearing from the screen.
+I hope to fix it soon.